The Fix is In: Special Counsel Robert Mueller Has MASSIVE Conflict of Interest in Trump Probe | John Hawkins' Right Wing News

 - Comment Now 0

 Could Robert Mueller be forced out of the special counsel for his relationship with fired FBI director James Comey?
-Those of us who realize that his could be seen as a conflict of interest say “yes.”
+Those of us who realize that his relationship could be seen as a conflict of interest, say “yes.”

 ×